“The Pilgrim” is a pilot exchange programme linking Barcelona with Askeaton in southwest Ireland, Latitudes

 “The Pilgrim”’s curatorial framework derives from an extraordinary story

 from over two centuries ago.
 It is recalled that a Barcelona merchant named Don Martínez de Mendoza, one of the wealthiest men in Catalonia during the mid-1700s, murdered his son-in-law to avenge the death of his daughter in childbirth in a Barcelona convent years before.
-Don Martínez ended up living his last sixteen years as a pilgrim in penance in Askeaton, County Limerick.
-A cryptic inscription can still be found in the cloister of Askeaton Friary: “Beneath lies the Pilgrim’s Body, who died January 17, 1784”.
+Don Martínez ended up living his last sixteen years as a pilgrim in penance in Askeaton's Franciscan friary, in County Limerick.
+A cryptic inscription can still be found in the cloister of the friary: “Beneath lies the Pilgrim’s Body, who died January 17, 1784”.
 Latitudes

 learned about the existence of this local legend when visiting Askeaton in 2018